-There are 6 pier structures directly adjacent to the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities (such as fishing and boating) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Carna fishing port is approximately 5 kilometres northwest of the shellfish area.
+There are 106 pier structures directly adjacent to the shellfish area and 50 additional pier structures within 5 kilometres of the shellfish area.
+There are also 2 piled structures and 1 causeway within 5 kilometres of the shellfish area.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with these structures or their associated activities such as boating and fishing, the morphological status of the water bodies within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
 Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.